Brand Management

 What Brand Management Means

-Brand management is an ongoing working relationship to build, grow and maintain a visual system and voice that represents your brand.
+Brand direction is an ongoing working relationship focused on maintaining, refining, and strengthening the visual system that represents your brand.

 This model works best for companies that:

-Want a single point of accountability for brand execution
+• Want a single point of accountability for brand consistency

 How It Works

-Brand management follows a simple, repeatable cycle designed to keep creative work focused and productive over time.
+Brand management follows a simple, repeatable rhythm that keeps creative work focused and productive.

 Plan